This post may contain affiliate links. Please see my disclosure policy for more details.

 Melbourne to Sydney Drive Stops

-Melbourne’s a very cool and popular city with lots of street art and a strong café culture.
+Melbourne’s a very cool and popular city with lots of street art and quirky cafés.
 I’d spend at least a week here exploring if possible.
 Top Melbourne attractions include Eureka Skydeck, Hosier Lane street art and St Kilda Beach.
 Read my post linked below for more ideas!

 The Nunnery – a quirky, converted nunnery in buzzing, arty Fitzroy with dorm beds from $36 as well as private rooms.
 This is definitely one of the more unique hostels in Australia.

 If you haven’t already visited Phillip Island on a day trip from Melbourne, do add it onto your Melbourne to Sydney road trip itinerary.

 It’s a beautiful, rugged place home to over 32,000 little penguins, and the Phillip Island penguin parade is a well-known, nightly event where you can watch the little penguins waddle in from the ocean at sunset to set up camp for the night.
 I’d definitely recommend it!